-Any person or entity (including its employees and affiliates) that enters into an agreement with Minnesota Housing must avoid and immediately disclose to Minnesota Housing any and all actual, perceived or potential conflicts of interest through one of the ways described in Section 13.05.
+Any person or entity (including its employees and affiliates) that enters into an agreement with Minnesota Housing must avoid and immediately disclose to Minnesota Housing any and all actual or potential conflicts of interest through one of the communication channels described in section 14.05 of this document.

-A contracting party should review its contract agreement and request for proposals (RFP) material, if applicable, for further requirements.
+A contracting party should review its contract and Request for Proposals (RFP) material, if applicable, for further requirements.

-13.04 Suspension
+14.04 Suspension

-By entering into any agreement with Minnesota Housing, a contracting party represents that the contracting party (including its employees or affiliates that will have direct control over the subject of the agreement) has not been suspended from doing business with Minnesota Housing.
-Refer to Minnesota Housing's website for a list of suspended individuals and organizations.
+By entering into any contract with Minnesota Housing, a contracting party represents that the contracting party (including its employees or affiliates that will have direct control over the subject of the contract) has not been suspended from doing business with Minnesota Housing.

+Please refer to Minnesota Housing's Suspensions webpage for a list of suspended individuals and organizations.

-13.05 Disclosure and Reporting
+14.05 Disclosure and Reporting

-Minnesota Housing promotes a "speak-up, see something, say something" culture whereby internal staff, external business partners (e.g., grantees, borrowers) and the general public are encouraged to report instances of fraud, misuse of funds, conflicts of interest, or other concerns without fear of retaliation.
-You may report wrongdoing or other concerns by contacting:
+Minnesota Housing promotes a "speak-up, see something, say something" culture whereby internal staff must immediately report instances of fraud, misuse of funds, conflicts of interest, or other concerns without fear of retaliation through one of the communication channels listed below.
+External business partners (e.g., administrators, grantees, or borrowers) and the general public are strongly encouraged to report instances of fraud, misuse of funds, conflicts of interest, or other concerns without fear of retaliation using these same communication channels.